-This area of concentration builds upon clinical and customer services competencies.
-Graduate students will develop rural cultural competence and develop skills to enhance dietetic practice in rural communities by collaborating with a rural community partner to develop, implement, and evaluate a health promotion program or activity.
-Students will demonstrate initiative and leadership skills.
+This area of concentration builds upon the clinical and customer services competencies.
+Interns will develop rural cultural competence and develop skills to enhance dietetic practice in rural communities by collaborating with a rural community partner to develop, implement, and evaluate a health promotion program or activity.
+Interns will demonstrate initiative and leadership skills.